dexie/dexie-website/roadmap/dexie-cloud.md

 - [x] Add new migration to reflect updated model
 - [x] Decide solution for binding an object to a dedicated realm
 - [x] Support switching object between being shared (connected to realm) and private (connected to private realm) back and forth in a consistent manner.
-- [ ] Respect roles
-- [ ] Respect global roles
-- [ ] Allow importing global roles in JSON format for dexie-cloud import CLI.
-- [ ] Add sharing support with roles to the sample app
 - [ ] Implement invite route on dexie cloud server (endpoint for accepting / rejecting invites)
 - [ ] Send out email invites when inviting people to a realm
 - [ ] Add demo users to sample app